GenaGrig/eCommerce-pp5/README.md

 User profile page consists of four links to pages that summarize user information and actions on website.

-* Profile main page has general infromation about customer.
-Before first purchase or when the customer has not entered any personal infromation or unchecked "save info" before order confirmation, all fields are empty and the value is None.
-After customer made first purchase with personal information entered and 'save info' box checked, values in respective fields will be filled out with information given.
+* Profile main page has general information about customer.
+Before first purchase or when the customer has not entered any personal information or unchecked "save info" before order confirmation, all fields are empty and the value is None.
+After customer made first purchase with personal information entered and 'save info' box checked, values in respective fields would be filled out with information given.
 Customer can change personal information in Profile setting tab.

 * Below the personal information customer can find Latest 3 orders.
 This is limited for customer UX to not overflow the profile page.
 If the customer wants to see all orders made, there is a button "View all orders" that redirects to orders history tab with all orders available.
 Customer has an option to delete an order in case he received it or canceled.
 By clicking Order ID link, customer can open Order Confirmation page.